 A microwave oven is a kitchen appliance that is used to heat up food.
 This convenient food heater was actually invented by accident.
 In 1934 there was a theory that high-frequency electric field could be used for heating.
 Between 1937 and 1940 Sir John Turton Randall, a British physicist together with some British coworkers developed a multi-cavity magnetron which allowed a small enough wavelength of electromagnetic waves to be produced and with the development of the radar the Magnetron was made and given to the United States government in 1940 of September for finance and industrial help in the Second World War.
 This was then given to companies contracted by the U.S. government.
 Percy Spencer one of the world’s leading experts in the radar tube design during that time noticed that the chocolate bar he had in his pocket was melting while he worked on the radar set.
 While he wasn’t the first to notice he was the first to get intrigued.
 He then tried to expose popcorns, which popped from the heat, and even eggs exploded.
 And thus started the invention of the microwave that was a metal box enclosed with a high-density electromagnetic field generator to allow for a safe and controlled experimentation.
 Patented in October 1945 with a few prototypes and in 1970’s it’s become kitchen equipment used by almost every household.

-Why Microwave Cakes can be just as good
+Why this Microwave Chocolate Cake can be just as good

 There are about a million of microwave recipes online.
 Cakes come is every kind of flavor you desire.
 Being a perfect treat to give yourself after a hard day’s work, to celebrations, and a snack to share with family and friends.
 This scrumptious dessert is a scene-stealer that you can now make without shelling out big bucks to buy an oven.
 Al you need are just a few items like, sifted all purpose flour, cocoa powder to give you that chocolate-y taste, and baking powder to help the cake rise.
 These are then mixed with wet ingredients like oil to keep the batter moist and water to bind everything altogether.
 Baked in the microwave oven for just a few minutes.
 Taken out to cool or to be served warm.
 You can also make this frosting while waiting for the cake to cool down, or make the frosting beforehand to make sure it’s thickened.
 Just mix a warm all purpose cream and chocolate in a microwavable bowl till all the chocolates have melted or there are no white streaks left.
 Additionally you can also heat it up as many times as needed till you get that nice smooth texture.
 Let this rest in the fridge to make it thick.
 Poured and spread all over the cooled chocolate cake and decorated with cocoa powder if you’d like!
 These are perfect for those who don’t have an oven available or are living in dorms.
 Nip that craving in the bud and have a wonderful surprise awaiting you in the microwave.